 M stands for the existence of metastasis in another part of the body.
 It can be 0 (no spread) or 1 (the cancer has spread).

 Most common cancers According to the WHO, the most common cancers are lung, breast, colorectal, prostate, skin, and stomach cancer.
-This thesis mainly focuses on prostate cancer, which is among the most common ones.
+This thesis mainly focuses on prostate cancerwhich is among the most common ones.

 Risk factors Tobacco use, alcohol consumption, unhealthy diet, physical inactivity, and air pollution are risk factors for other cancer types.
 However, the leading risk factor for prostate cancer is age.
 Thus, it touches all social populations evenly and is unavoidable.